TheSilkMiner/Translation-Check-Plugin/docs/basics/GETTING-STARTED.md

 - You must run it under Java 6 or later.
 Previous versions of Java are not supported and may lead to undocumented behaviour.
 - Your project must be using Gradle.
 Other build managers such as Maven are not currently supported.
 - You must have some (basic) Groovy knowledge.
+- You must use at least Gradle 2.11.
+Previous versions are not supported and **SURELY** lead to undocumented behaviour.

 If you meet all of this requirements, then you can proceed to the next session.